adrianocalvitto/wpdocker/readme.md

 Add this alias to `~/.bash_profile` to easily run WP-CLI command.

 ```
-alias dcwp='docker-compose exec --user www-data phpfpm wp'
+alias wpdwp='docker-compose exec --user www-data phpfpm wp'
 ```

-Instead of running a command like `wp plugin install` you instead run `dcwp plugin install` from anywhere inside the `<my-project-name>` directory, and it runs the command inside of the php container.
+Instead of running a command like `wp plugin install` you instead run `wpdwp plugin install` from anywhere inside the `<my-project-name>` directory, and it runs the command inside of the php container.

 There is also a script in the `/bin` directory that will allow you to execute WP CLI from the project directory directly: `./bin/wp plugin install`.